libxsmm/libxsmm/documentation/libxsmm_aux.md

 END FUNCTION
 ```

-**NOTE**: This functionality can be used to, e.g., dispatch multiple kernels in one step if a code location relies on multiple kernels.
+**Note**: This functionality can be used to, e.g., dispatch multiple kernels in one step if a code location relies on multiple kernels.
 This way, one can pay the cost of dispatch one time per task rather than according to the number of JIT-kernels used by this task.
 However, the functionality is not limited to multiple kernels but any data can be registered and queried.
 User-data dispatch uses the same implementation as regular code-dispatch.

 ### Memory Allocation

 The C interface ([libxsmm_malloc.h](https://github.com/hfp/libxsmm/blob/master/include/libxsmm_malloc.h)) provides functions for aligned memory one of which allows to specify the alignment (or to request an automatically selected alignment).
 The automatic alignment is also available with a `malloc` compatible signature.
 The size of the automatic alignment depends on a heuristic, which uses the size of the requested buffer.
-**NOTE**: The function `libxsmm_free` must be used to deallocate buffers allocated by LIBXSMM's allocation functions.
+**Note**: The function `libxsmm_free` must be used to deallocate buffers allocated by LIBXSMM's allocation functions.

 ```C
 void* libxsmm_malloc(size_t size);